HassanSalama98/iscminerextensions/README.md

 *While using the application please note that:*

 - When files are uploaded, it takes around 60s-120s until the results appear on the screen.
 Please leave the browser session open.
-- The above also applies to navigating between the ordering and non-concurrenct tabs for an upload.
+- The above also applies to navigating between the ordering and non-concurrent tabs for an upload.
 Response Time: 10s-30s

 ## Licenses
 The PM4Py framework was utilized in this project.
 [PM4Py License](https://github.com/pm4py/pm4py-core/blob/release/LICENSE)